-“After completing a three-year traditional Goldsmithing apprenticeship and a further three years in the jewelry industry, I felt it was time to spread my wings and start my own business.
-Peak Jewellery started in my garden workshop, combining my love of jewelry and the great outdoors.”
+“After completing a three-year traditional Goldsmithing apprenticeship and a further three years in the jewellery industry, I felt it was time to spread my wings and start my own business.
+Peak Jewellery started in my garden workshop, combining my love of jewellery and the great outdoors.”

-"Peak Jewellery started in my garden workshop, combining my love of jewelry and the great outdoors."
+"Peak Jewellery started in my garden workshop, combining my love of jewellery and the great outdoors."

 What are your core brand values?

 “Two values at the core of Peak Jewellery are quality of craftsmanship and to have as little impact on the environment as possible.
 I pour my heart and soul into every piece I make.
 I want to create something that will last and be treasured.”

 Where do you get inspiration for your designs?

 “‘Jewellery inspired by adventure’ is my tag line.
 Each piece has a story behind it, from glacier hiking, snowboarding and caving.
 The landscapes and mountains I’ve explored are the inspiration behind the tactile shapes and textures of each piece.”